Global Convergence of Hessenberg Shifted QR I: Exact Arithmetic: Introduction

 The relevance of this iteration to the eigenvalue problem stems from two facts.
 First, every matrix $A\in\C^{n\times n}$ is unitarily similar to a Hessenberg matrix $H_0$, and in exact arithmetic such a similarity can be computed exactly in $O(n^3)$ operations.
-Second, it was shown in \cite{francis1961qr, kublanovskaya1962some} that for the trivial ``unshifted'' strategy $p(z)=z$, the iterates $H_t$ under some mild genericity conditions always converge to an upper triangular matrix $H_\infty$; this is because the unshifted QR iteration can be precisely related to the (inverse) power iteration (see e.g. \cite{trefethen1997numerical}).
+Second, it was shown in \cite{francis1961qr, kublanovskaya1962some} that for the trivial ``unshifted'' strategy $p(z)=z$, in the generic situation when $H_0$ has distinct moduli, the iterates $H_t$ always converge to an upper triangular matrix $H_\infty$; this is because iterates of the unshifted QR algorithm are in one-to-one correspondence with the iterates generated by running simultaneous iteration (a specific form of subspace iteration) for $H_0$ (or equivalently inverse iteration for $H_0^*$) on the canonical orthonormal basis; we refer the reader to \cite{watkins1982understanding} for details.
 Combining the unitary similarities accumulated during the iteration, these two facts yield a Schur factorization $A=Q^*H_\infty Q$ of the original matrix, from which the eigenvalues of $A$ can be read off.
 The unshifted QR iteration does {\em not} give an efficient algorithm, however, as it is easy to see that convergence can be arbitrarily slow if the ratios of the magnitudes of the eigenvalues of $H_0$ are close to $1$.
 The role of the shifting strategy is to adaptively improve these ratios and thereby accelerate convergence.
 The challenge is that this must be done efficiently without prior knowledge of the eigenvalues. {\mathsf{dec}}

-We quantify the rate of convergence of a sequence of iterates of \eqref{eqn:iterdef} in terms of its {\em $\delta$-decoupling time} $\dec_\delta(H_0)$, which is defined as the smallest $t$ at which some subdiagonal entry of $H_t$ satisfies In this context, ``rapid'' convergence means that $\dec_\delta(H_0)$ is a very slowly growing function of $n$ and $1/\delta$, ideally logarithmic or polylogarithmic.
+We quantify the speed of convergence of a sequence of iterates of \eqref{eqn:iterdef} in terms of its {\em $\delta$-decoupling time} $\dec_\delta(H_0)$, which is defined as the smallest $t$ at which some subdiagonal entry of $H_t$ satisfies where henceforth $\|\cdot\|$ will be used to denote the operator norm.
+In this context, ``rapid'' convergence means that $\dec_\delta(H_0)$ is a very slowly growing function of $n$ and $1/\delta$, ideally logarithmic or polylogarithmic.
+We will refer to a Hessenberg matrix with some $H(i+1,i)=0$ as {\em decoupled}.